Guild is purpose-built for professional communities, making it the perfect platform for sharing knowledge and connecting with peers.

 Guild has more of a focus on networking, allowing its users to have personal profiles, which can be private, or discoverable so that other members can find their page, making it easier to connect with professionals across groups.

 Guild is the community platform of choice for companies and organisations spanning a variety of industries, including Deloitte, Econsultancy, CIPD, The Lawyer, The Marketing Society, Cambridge University Judge Business School, Haymarket, Incisive Media, and the National Education Union, as well as a number of other professional service organisations, tech companies, B2B media businesses and non-profits.

-- Free for unlimited groups and members
+- Unlimited groups and members

 - Community-first with a focus on quality and a real sense of belonging